Phnom Penh Guide

 Use your smartphone to take images, and then email them to yourself.
 For additional security, you may then wish to delete the images from your smartphone gallery.

-Such things as your passport, Visas, Travel Tickets, Bank Cards (both sides), Insurance documents, Work Permit, Passwords and anything else of importance.
-NB Bank cards often have a security code number on the back, you might wish to cover with a small sticker.
+Such things as your passport, Visas, Travel Tickets, Bank Cards (both sides), Insurance documents, Work Permits, Passwords, and anything else of importance.
+NB Bank cards often have a security code number on the back, you might wish to cover it with a small sticker.
 Moreover, make sure that all the images are clear, particularly the phone numbers needed to contact your foreign card company.

 Should you lose any of the above, you will always be able to access your email account for the details, even if you lose your smartphone.
 Obviously, however, keep a separate note of your email password and bank card security number.